BU-Spark/spark-symbiota-ml/docs/lab-notebook.md

 **Method.** Look up every non-UNKNOWN `scientificName` from the gpt-4o-mini extraction against the GBIF taxonomic backbone.
 A name GBIF cannot match at any rank is not a real name.

+> **Superseded by 4.6.** This count included real species with a capitalised
+> epithet, which GBIF does not match.
+The corrected figure is 12.3%.

 **Result.** 15 of 133 names, **11.3%**, cannot be matched.
 Roughly one in nine scientific names the pipeline produces is a binomial that does not exist.